 In a day and age where the production of books (whether they be digital or physical) has never been easier, we are afraid something is being lost in the process.
 Our attention is being scattered and overwhelmed by the potential for instant gratification, but it is for the slow-simmering processes and development of the art of publishing, of literature, and of design that we long desire.

 We are a press devoted to the cultivation of stories and to uncover the strings, showing the connections that bind us all, revealing source events and their consequences that ripple across our spaces and time.
-It is this call that inspired our four series (citizen journalism, monografía, pianetino, and série) and our decision to create handcrafted editions, both as a reminder to readers of the processes of construction and to create more intimate objects that do not just transfer information but are bridges sharing their own stories while also offering a deeper understanding of the ones they carry.
+It is this call that inspired our decision to handcraft editions, a reminder to readers of the processes of construction and to create more intimate objects that do not just transfer information but also serve as bridges sharing their own stories while offering a deeper understanding of the ones they carry.